 4 to 4:30 p.m.
 Organization deliberation and decision making.

 4:45 p.m.
-Organizations announce which firms they’d like to continue working with.
+Organizations announce which firms they’d like to continue working with and networking.